N129BZ/chartmaker/README.md

 # chartmaker - Download FAA VFR and IFR digital raster charts and translate into mbtiles databases for other mapping applications
 ### (Check out my chart viewing application https://github.com/n129bz/chartserver - also shows Metars, Pireps, Weather, etc.)

-### Requirements: sqlite3, python, nodejs + npm, perl, pngquant, imagemagick, curl, unzip, build-essential, libgdal-dev, gdal-bin (v3.6.2 minimum)
+### Requirements: nodejs + npm, sqlite3, python, perl, pngquant, imagemagick, curl, unzip, build-essential, libgdal-dev, libssl-dev, gdal-bin (v3.6.2 minimum)

 #### Installation:
 1.)
-This node.js application is designed to run on Linux, and also runs well on **WSL** (Windows Subsystem for Linux)
+This node.js application is designed to run on Linux, and also runs well on **WSL** (Windows Subsystem for Linux) and assumes a pre-existing node js installation
 2.)
-Install all required programs as referred to in **Requirements** above
+Clone this repository, change directory to **chartmaker**, open a terminal and enter **npm install**
 3.)
-Clone this repository, change directory to **chartmaker**, open a terminal and enter **npm install**
+Give execute permissions to **appinstall.sh** shell script and run it to install all dependencies
 4.)
-Give execute permissions to **perlsetup.sh** shell script and run it to install perl dependencies
+Run the application in a terminal with the command **node make**
 5.)
-Run the application in a terminal with the command **node make**
-6.)
 Go do something else... depending on the number of charts and image quality, the process can take several hours to complete.

 #### Install requirements example
 ```